477: No Such Thing As ShatGPT

 There's a website called The Not Al page where you can look at all the songs that are supposedly his songs and then telling you who the real person is.

-But there's one thing he's really going to hate, which has been developed in his name, which is there's now weird Al Yankovic AI, which can generate parody lyrics that then be attached to existing songs, which then you can sing as karaoke so he is now effectively an ai it's gonna happen to us all yeah that's how it works will that happen to us all yeah it will except that all of ours will be way less good and interesting and fun than that yeah
+But there's one thing he's really going to hate, which has been developed in his name, which is there's now weird Al Yankovic AI, which can generate parody lyrics that then be attached to existing songs, which then you can sing as karaoke.

-because actually you know computers could already count to a million but that guy still did it and still got popular for counting to a million right Jeremy did he get popular I mean we mentioned him on a podcast so there's that Jeremy Harper he's still out he's still out there he's probably on five million by now Yeah.
+Because actually, you know, computers could already count to a million, but that guy still did it and still got popular for counting to a million, right?
+Jeremy.
+Did he get popular?

 Maybe you just get into a groove.
 Alexa, count to a million.